in03/in03/README.md

 👋 Yo!
-My name's Caleb
+My name's Caleb.

 I'm based in Brisbane, Queensland, Australia and I work for a company that specialises in virtual tours.
 When I'm not editing video, I'm mangling [perfecting] our post-production workflow with custom python scripts and containers.